 - Curb Appeal: Make the property appealing so it photographs well and attracts renters

 - Offer Amenities: If possible, offer onsite conveniences such as parking and laundry, which will help attract more tenants and potentially increase rental prices

 - Advertise Your Property: Potential tenants won’t know about vacancies unless they see signs, online ads, etc.

 Rental Vacancy Rate Frequently Asked Questions (FAQs)

 Below, we are going to answer some of the most frequently asked questions about the rental vacancy rate and how to calculate vacancy rate.
-If you have additional questions on how to calculate vacancy rate or want to comment about rental vacancy rate, visit our forum.

 What Is a Good Vacancy Rate?

 A good vacancy rate varies depending on a variety of factors, including the type of property and its location.
 Typically, commercial properties have higher vacancy rates than residential properties because they take longer to rent, have higher rents, and require build-outs for different business specifications.
 However, the national average vacancy rate is 7 percent, so anything less than 7 percent is considered better than average.
 Most investors in metropolitan areas look for vacancy rates of 2 percent to 4 percent, which is considered good.

 What Is an Occupancy Rate in Real Estate?